 Certificate of Accomplishment in Alternative Photography Processes

 Students can complete this program by earning 15 course units.
 Required classes include design fundamentals, digital negative printing, photography basics, mixed media and intermediate photography techniques.
 This program also provides training in black and white photography and darkroom techniques.

 A total of 17 course units are required for program completion.
 Students can learn about basic photography techniques, design fundamentals, business practices and Web photography.
 Two courses in this program are dedicated to Adobe Photoshop software.

 Associate in Science in Photography

 Students can complete this program in two years by earning at least 60 course units.
-During this program, students encounter topics in color theory, editorial photography, related business practices, Adobe Photoshop, lighting techniques and photographic history.
-Additional courses include color printing, black and white photography, view camera techniques, portraiture and darkroom techniques.
+During this program, students encounter topics in color in design, editorial photography, related business practices, portfolio production, Adobe Photoshop, lighting techniques and photographic history.
+Additional courses include digital negatives, black and white photography, view camera techniques, portraiture and darkroom techniques.